Leen van Steensel: Managerial career

 During his playing career, Van Steensel worked as a youth coach at ASW from his hometown Waddinxveen.
 There, he also coached the senior team.
 In February 2014, he was appointed head coach of BGC Floreant.
 He began combining his position as head coach at Floreant with a role as assistant coach at Jong Sparta in August 2015.
 He would since have other roles within the Sparta organization, including team manager and match analyst.

 In December 2018, Van Steensel was appointed the new head coach of CVV de Jodan Boys, where he would take over the reins from the start of the 2019–20 season.
 Prior to the appointment, Van Steensel had worked as a head coach of the club's second team.
 He signed a contract extension on 31 January 2020.

 In December 2021 it was announced that he would become the new manager of BVV Barendrecht for the 2022–23 season.

+In November 2024 he was appointed head coach of FC Lisse for the 2025-26 season.